ValeBotti/ValeBotti/README.md

 <img src="./images/kitty (3).png" width="20" height="20" alt="Kitty Icon"> A junior software developer who loves designing products. <br>

 🚧 **Work in progress:** <br>
 - Studying for Microsoft DP-300, not to speed-run a DBA certification, but to dive into backend.
-It gives me lots of opportunities to expand my technical knowledge in the most diverse ways. <br>
+I turned straight this way to expand my technical knowledge in an unknown field.<br>

 I hope something here sparks your own defining take on cs.